-Frida Pemer is Docent and Assistant Professor at the Department of Management and Organization and House of Innovation at SSE.
+Frida Pemer is Docent and Associate Professor at the Department of Management and Organization and House of Innovation at SSE.
 Her research centers on digital transformation, professional services, and the buyer-supplier relationship.
-She has been visiting researcher at Saïd Business School, Oxford University.
+She has been visiting researcher at Scancor, Stanford University, and at Saïd Business School, Oxford University.

 In 2017 she received funding from Forte for a 3-year project called From Human to Robotized Expertise.
 The project explores how digitalization, robotization and AI might lead to profound changes in professional service firms.